Introduction to PET/CT Imaging

 - PET stands for Positron Emission Tomography.
-It is an imaging exam through which your doctor looks at the metabolic activity of a radioactive compound inside your body.
+It is an imaging exam that looks at the metabolic activity of a radioactive compound inside your body.

-- The most common radioactive compound used for PET imaging is called FDG (18-Fluro-deoxy-Glucose), which is an analogue of glucose, and its metabolism in the body can be seen on PET images.
+- The most common radioactive compound used for PET imaging is called FDG (18-Fluro-deoxy-Glucose), which is very similar to glucose, and its metabolism in the body can be seen on PET images.

 - Since cancer cells are metabolically more active, they use more glucose (and FDG) and "light up" on the scan as abnormal activity.

-- Unlike the MRI and CT, which provide pictures of the physical structures of the body, a PET scan provides metabolic imaging that show how the body's organ systems are functioning.
-The PET is able to show whether tissue is normal or abnormal based on cellular metabolism.
+- Unlike MRI and CT, which provide pictures of the physical structures of the body, a PET scan provides metabolic imaging that show how the body's organs metabolize the FDG.
+The PET is able to show whether tissue is normal or abnormal, based on its cellular metabolism.

 What is a PET/CT scan?

-- PET/CT is new and highly advanced imaging technique, which combines PET (positron emission tomography) and CT (computed tomography) in one machine.
+- PET/CT is a highly advanced imaging technique, which combines PET (positron emission tomography) and CT (computed tomography) in one machine.

-- It helps physicians to diagnose cancer and provide additional information that can help determine which therapies are appropriate for the patient.
-It also helps physicians monitor a patient's response to treatment or identify metastasis that can affect treatment.
+- It helps to diagnose cancer and provide additional information that can help determine which therapies are appropriate for the patient.
+It also helps monitor a patient's response to treatment or identify metastasis.